 You can save serious money if you pull car parts from the junkyard rather than buying them brand new.
-Of course, you’ll need to make sure those car parts work first, and that’s where we come in.
-Read on for our guide on how to test car parts commonly pulled from the junkyard.
+Of course, you’ll need to ensure those car parts work first, and that’s where we come in.
+Read on for our guide on testing car parts commonly pulled from the junkyard.

 When replacing an engine part that you got from the yard, it’s important to determine which motor your car has.
 You won’t always find your motor in the same chassis.
-For example, you can find the 1.8 Turbo Volkswagen motor in different Volkswagens as well as Audis.
-Just like you’ll find the 642 Turbo Diesel motor in the Mercedes-Benz Sprinter and a few Mercedes SUV models.
+For example, you can find the 1.8 Turbo Volkswagen motor in different Volkswagens and Audis, just like the 642 Turbo Diesel motor in the Mercedes-Benz Sprinter and a few Mercedes SUV models.

 It’s also vital to know what your car’s chassis is when replacing parts on the body.
-A lot of auto parts will have a part number written somewhere on the part.
+Many auto parts will have a part number written somewhere on the part.
 You are always better off locating that number and verifying it!

 Quick Tips Before Installing Pulled Car Parts

-Now, you may be excited to finally use all those bargain car parts you pulled.
-Before you we dive in to the good stuff, here are a few really good tips to know before installing.
+Now, you may be excited to use all those bargain car parts you pulled finally.
+Before you dive into the good stuff, here are a few really good tips to know before installing.